Red Light Therapy for Better Sleep

 - What sleep benefits does red light therapy provide?

-- Research suggests red light therapy may support faster sleep onset, circadian rhythm regulation, deeper sleep quality, stress and cortisol modulation, improved daytime energy, and jet lag recovery.
+- Red light therapy supports faster sleep onset, circadian rhythm regulation, deeper sleep quality, stress and cortisol modulation, improved daytime energy, and jet lag recovery.

 - How much does a sleep support session cost?